 For example, participating in day-to-day activities of the business is not allowed.
 The question is whether the activities you perform for the business are activities generally performed by an employee in an “employer-employee” relationship.
 It is irrelevant for immigration whether you get paid or not; the activity that you perform is key for immigration status.
 The key to avoiding unauthorized B-1 activity is to create a level of separation between the daily activities of the company and the board/shareholder level decisions.
 B-1 visitors should avoid business activities that are more “active” than “passive.”
 Hiring and managing workers located in the United States is definitely unauthorized.
 As a principal shareholder and board member however, you can elect an officer, who could then hire and direct U.S. workers.
 Furthermore, major decisions concerning day-to-day activities could be presented to the board by the officer (your U.S. business partner) for approval.
 These business activities should not jeopardize B-1 status.

-Dan Berger (firstname.lastname@example.org) is a partner at the law firm of Curran & Berger in Northampton, MA, www.curranberger.com, and a frequent speaker, editor and writer on entrepreneur issues at universities.
-Dan has also been editor for the AILA Immigration & Nationality Law Handbook since 2000, and edited Immigration Options for Academics and Researchers (2005 and 2011 editions), the International Adoption Sourcebook, and the Diplomatic Visa Guide.
-Mr. Berger is on the Editorial Board of Lexis/Nexis Law 360, an Honorary Member (and co-Chair of the International Committee) of the American Academy of Adoption Attorneys, and serves on the travel subcommittee of the National Association of Foreign Student Advisers.
+Dan Berger (firstname.lastname@example.org) is a partner at the law firm of Curran, Berger & Kludt in Northampton, MA, wwwcbkimmigration.com, and a frequent speaker, editor and writer on entrepreneur issues at universities.
+Dan has edited Immigration Options for Academics and Researchers (2005, 2011 and now the upcoming 2021 editions), the International Adoption Sourcebook (also new edition on the way this year), and the Diplomatic Visa Guide.
+Mr. Berger is an Honorary Fellow (and co-Chair of the International Committee) of the American Academy of Adoption Attorneys, and on the Legal Advisory Board of the Presidents’ Alliance on Immigration and Higher Education.

 Rita Georges (firstname.lastname@example.org) is the managing partner at Serotte Law Firm, LLC (https://www.serottelaw.com).
 Her practice focuses on business and investment related immigration law, which allows her to help corporate clients, entrepreneurs, foreign investors and others achieve their U.S. business goals.